-For more on the topic of the halachic feasibility of combining two haftaros of the ‘Shiva D’Nechemta’, see Terumas HaDeshen (vol. 2 - Psakim U’Ksavim 94) and Shu”t Tzemach Tzeddek (126).
+For more on the topic of the halachic feasibility of combining two haftaros of the ‘Shiva D’Nechemta’, see Terumas Hadeshen (vol. 2, Psakim U’Ksavim 94) and Shu”t Tzemach Tzedek (126).

-In many Sefardic congregations, on Parshas Re’eh the first and last pasuk of “Hashamayim Kisi” is still read, as otherwise they would not have read it at all this time around.
-See Rav Mordechai Eliyahu’s glosses to the Kitzur Shulchan Aruch (128, footnote 4) who cites such a minhag, in order to at least catch some of “Hashamayim Kisi”.
+In many Sefardic congregations, on Parshas Re’eh the first and last pasuk of “HaShamayim Kisi” is still read (as well as the first and last pasuk of “Mochor Chodesh” if applicable), as, otherwise, they would not have read it at all this time around.
+See Rav Mordechai Eliyahu’s Darchei Halacha glosses to the Kitzur Shulchan Aruch (128: 4) and Yalkut Yosef (ibid.) who cite such a minhag, in order to at least catch some of “HaShamayim Kisi” (and “Mochor Chodesh”).
 For Ashkenazim who end up reading both haftaros, there is no need to do so.

 Disclaimer: This is not a comprehensive guide, rather a brief summary to raise awareness of the issues.
 In any real case one should ask a competent Halachic authority.

 L'iluy Nishmas the Rosh HaYeshiva - Rav Chonoh Menachem Mendel ben R' Yechezkel Shraga, Rav Yaakov Yeshaya ben R' Boruch Yehuda, and l'zchus for Shira Yaffa bas Rochel Miriam and her children for a yeshua teikef u'miyad!